GModal/vSwell/README.md

 ## vSwell

 *vSwell* is a volume envelope audio effect plugin.
 The effect can be triggered by an audio signal, CV or a MIDI notein.

+The plugin is provided in two versions:

+   * vSwell
+      * Mono, with a separate trigger input
+   * vSwellST
+      * Stereo, with selectable trigger channels

+Plugins are provided in LV2, VST, VST3 and CLAP formats, compiled for Linux environments.
+With a working hvcc environment, the patch *should* compile for other systems.

+### Mono vs. Stereo

-The effect signal input is separate from the trigger signal input.
+On the mono version the effect signal input is separate from the trigger signal input.
 This is *mostly* so alternative signal dynamics can act as a trigger (a fuzz can run through the effect, but the unboosted "clean" signal can be the trigger).
 However, other unrelated sounds can serve as the trigger, also.

-Plugins are provided in LV2, VST, VST3 and CLAP formats, compiled for Linux environments.
-With a working hvcc environment, the patch *should* compile for other systems.
+The stereo version can select either channel (or both, or neither) as the trigger, and both channels have the envelope applied.

+The mono version doesn't always work well with DAWs or other track-oriented applications.
+Two inputs and one output is more difficult to integrate into an automatic interface.

 ### Parameters